 Jobbsafari is the data controller for the processing of the personal data contained in your job ads.
 We store personal data in accordance with the General Data Protection Regulation and current legislation, which you can read more about on this page.
-See our contact information below as well.

 Data Protection Officer contact information

 If, after having read the information provided below, you have further questions about how Jobbsafari processes the personal data in your company’s job ads, you may contact our Data Protection Officerby email at firstname.lastname@example.org.

 About jobs ads and the job ad archive

 Jobbsafari is the data controller of all of the job ads on our websites and in our job ad archive, which is a collection of all of the job ads published in Norway.
 This responsibility applies not only to job ads placed by customers, but also job ads retrieved from other external sites by our robot scanner.

 Most job ads contain general personal information in the form of contact details, usually those of the HR Officer or Manager of the department seeking to hire.
 This personal data is often the individual’s full name, email address and/or phone number.